 - failure to pursue the programme of research or to co-operate appropriately with the appointed supervisor;

 - failure to demonstrate a satisfactory level of professional competence in the programme of study or research.

 Where a student's progress on a programme of study gives their academic department cause for concern, a Progress Concerns Report (PCR) can be submitted to the Student Engagement and Progress team, Student Administration Service.
 One of the following actions may then be taken, as deemed appropriate:

-- a student may be sent a Progress Concerns Letter by the Faculty
+- a student may be sent a Progress Concerns email by the Faculty

-- a student with whom the department have lost contact may be sent a letter asking them to contact the University or be assumed to have withdrawn
+- a student with whom the department have lost contact may be sent an email asking them to contact the University or be assumed to have withdrawn

 - a student may be invited a meeting with a Faculty Officer to discuss the progress concerns